The Cultural Industries Quarter Conservation Area (CIQ) sits between the City Centre and the Midland Station.

 - characterised by numerous examples of 'Little Mesters' (craftsmen in cutlery and tool making) in mixed residential and small scale industrial workshop buildings often arranged in courtyard form

-- 16 listed buildings, for e.g. the Grade II* Butchers Wheel, and Grade II Stirling Works
+- Sixteen listed buildings, eg. the Grade II* Butchers Wheel, and Grade II Stirling Works

-- several unlisted significant buildings for e.g. the distinctive former 1930s Art Deco styled 'Kenning's car garage' now Showroom Cinema and Workstation offices
+- several unlisted significant buildings, eg the distinctive former 1930s Art Deco styled 'Kenning's car garage' now Showroom Cinema and Workstation offices

 - surviving industrial chimneys add interest to rooflines